 As you come into Rotorua, follow the city centre signs around the lake.
 You may smell Rotorua before seeing it, as the area is still very active with sulphur escaping from the earth’s crust (think rotten eggs).
 Don’t worry, you will get used to the smell.
 The city lies on a beautiful lake, actually a flooded volcanic crater - the surrounding hills are the remains of the rim of the giant volcano.
-The city has become New Zealand’s second largest tourist centre – so there are no shortages of establishments willing to take some cash away from you and quite frankly many of them are a bit of a rip-off.
-But if you’d like to make the most of what Rotorua has to offer and all that is thermal, here are some of my suggestions :-
+The city has become New Zealand’s second largest tourist centre – so there are no shortages of establishments willing to take some cash away from you but if you’d like to make the most of what Rotorua has to offer and all that is thermal, here are some of my suggestions :-

 Kuirau Park has the largest display of steam and mud pools.
 An eruption took place here as recently as January 26th 2001 when mud, steam and debris were thrown 200m into the air.
 Springs regularly just appear, resulting in families being forced to move and the land having to be given back to nature.

 Wander around the original Maori settlement at Ohinemutu.
 The church is worth a look at, as is the Marae (Maori meeting house) across the courtyard.
 Wander the tiny streets where everyone has their own private hot-water bore to fill their bath in the out-shed….just follow the steam and stay on the paths!